ZIO is an awesome library to deal with the complicated part of effects, most notably concurrency and asynchronicity.

 prog2

-, you get the expected result: done at 5
+, you get the expected result: Success!
+Really, success?

 No, because you introduced non determinism in your test.
 It may happen that sometime, due to execution constraints like load, background fiber takes more time to adjust.
 Or, like in that case, you massively overestimated the sleep